-World Environment Day is celebrated every year on June 5, to remind us that humans are not alone on this planet, we live in close harmony with other species.
+World Environment Day is celebrated every year on June 5 to remind us that humans are not alone on this planet; we live in close harmony with other species.

 World Environment Day

-Two years later, in 1974 the first World Environment Day was held with the theme “Only One Earth”.
-From there on the day is celebrated annually to raise awareness on environmental issues, global warming, sustainability, etc.
+Two years later, in 1974, the first World Environment Day was held with the theme “Only One Earth.”
+From there, this day is celebrated annually to raise awareness of environmental issues, global warming, sustainability, etc.

 Human beings cannot survive in isolation; the entire ecosystem is interconnected.
 The food we eat, the oxygen we breathe, the water we drink, the beautiful sights we see – all of it is bio-diversity.

 From tiny ants & little insects to big elephants & giant whales – everything plays a part in the ecosystem.

 A small video by Change Started presents the importance of species in our biodiversity; no matter how big or small, each has a mind-boggling impact on the ecosystem.

 It is not about just one day; we need to celebrate Environment Day every day; we can do so by: